favna/3DSThemeManager/README.md

 - umbjolt for Spanish translation

 # License
-This software is licensed under GNU GPLv3.
-Check LICENSE.

-Copyright (c) 2017 Erman SAYIN
+This software is unlicensed as it already breaks the original license set on the software by ErmanSaying